linux4sam/egt/docs/src/colors.md

 used by widgets.
 By default, there is a global_theme() that is used by all widgets.
 This can be changed by calling the set_global_theme() function.

-Each widget references a theme through its Widget::theme() call.
+Each widget references a theme through its egt::v1::Widget::theme() call.
 However, themes are inherited by default from a widget's parent.
-If no parent widget has a theme, the global_theme() is used by default.
+If no parent widget has a theme, the egt::global_theme() is used by default.

-To break the inheritance, call Widget::theme().
+To break the inheritance, call egt::v1::Widget::theme().
 This will cause the widget to maintain its own theme and not inherit from its parent or the global theme.
 So, if you change the theme for a window, all of its child widgets will inherit that theme by default unless you call Widget::theme() on one of the children.